Rdatatable/data.table/Contributing.md

 Filing issues
 -------------

-- **One issue for one purpose**.
-Don't add more than one bug or several feature requests in the same issue.
 - Please read and follow all the instructions at **[Support](https://github.com/Rdatatable/data.table/wiki/Support)** before filing; e.g. **check [NEWS](https://github.com/Rdatatable/data.table/blob/master/NEWS.md)** first and **search existing [Issues](https://github.com/Rdatatable/data.table/issues)**.
 - Please **use tags** rather than words at the beginning of titles; e.g. [feature request], [bug].
+- One issue for one purpose.
+Don't add more than one bug or several feature requests in the same issue.

 **Filing issues is contributing.
 Thank you!**